darmyn/network/readme.md

 end)

 Network.new("test", topics)
---> you can also pass a third arugment representing a list of players who will have access to the topics inside of this network.
+--> you can also pass a third argument representing a list of players who will have access to the topics inside of this network.

 print(require(replicatedStorage.ServerClient).new())
 ```